Datt1994/DPCoordinator/README.md

 - Use `@StateObject` only at a coordinator’s owner (root container, tab container, or flow container).
 Descendant views should obtain it with `@Environment`.
 - Do not mutate `navigationPath` directly.
 Use `push`, `pop`, or `popToRoot` so the package can retain and clean up the matching screen builders.
 - `Screen.id` and `Flow.id` must be stable for the lifetime of their individual value and distinct for separately presented/pushed instances.
 A stored `UUID()` meets this requirement.
-- The package currently exposes `AlertConfig` and `showAlert`, but `AlertConfig`/`AlertConfigButton` do not have public initializers or public member access.
-An app consuming this through Swift Package Manager cannot construct an alert configuration yet.
-The example’s popup and loading overlays are separate app-target code; they do not make this package API available.
 - The package has no test target at present.
 Validate your route builders and presentation behavior in an app target when adding new flows.

 ## License